 Recommendations:

+TRACK CHANGES

-SC12 recommends that WCPFC notes that SC 12 endorses the results of the review of SEAPODYM (EB-IP- 14) as follows:
+SC12 recommends that WCPFC 13 endorses the results of the review of SEAPODYM (EB-IP- 14) as follows:

-1. SEAPODYM is ready for application by WCPFC to assist its decision making.
-SEAPODYM would be a useful complementary model to Multifan-CL for MSE work that includes spatial management.
+SC12 noted that SEAPODYM has the potential to be a useful complementary model to Multifan-CL for MSE work that includes spatial management.
 Similarly, the capacity of SEAPODYM to include alternate oceanographic states (e.g. ENSO phases and climate change projections) would allow climate proofing to be a consideration in the MSE work undertaken by WCPFC.

+.SC also noted that SEAPODYM could also be used as a tag simulator to test assumptions and/or provide priors or fixed values for the inclusion of the PTTP data in Multifan-CL applications.

+An annual review meeting, similar to the pre-assessment workshop held annually to guide the development of the WCPFC stock assessments, would benefit SEAPODYM applications in the WCPO

+A detailed technical document which describes reviews to date, developments implemented and developments planned should be prepared to support future SEAPODYM work (including for example criteria for reference models).

-2. WCPFC should encourage and where feasible support (through Project 62) the contined
+WCPFC should encourage and where feasible support (through Project 62) the contined